unm-historiography/2016-fall/new-historiography/outlines/mary-Enlightenment-outline.md

 1. Humanism- Premacy of the individual,

-2. State of nature-
+2. State of nature- "contrast to civil society" Part of myth history?
+Ferguson- trying to recustroct the atate of nature.

 3. Human Nature- The use of history to understand human nature.
+Scottish Scholars."to project huan behavior back into the state of Nature" (234)

 **Origins**